 2. Inversion Ankle Sprain

 If you’ve had such a mishap, the first thing you’ll likely notice is a pain in your ankle, a tell-tale sign of a sprain.
-Our approach begins with the PEACE and LOVE method: protecting your ankle from further injury, elevating it to reduce swelling, and gentle movements once ready.
+Our approach begins with the PEACE and LOVE method: protecting your ankle from further injury, elevating it to reduce swelling, and performing gentle movements once ready.
 This immediate care is critical in setting the stage for a successful recovery.

 3. Eversion Ankle Sprain